 Susanne’s mood seemed to lower.

 “Nobody knows exactly, but there’s a rumor he’d been a slave, too.
-He worked so hard and was so clever that Mr. Morr blessed him to be the watcher and gave him some advantages.
-Since then, Elijah is eager to keep his job.
+He worked so hard and was so clever that Mr Morr blessed him to be the watcher and gave him some advantages.
+Since then, Elijah has been eager to keep his job.
 He’s ready to do anything.”

 Abruptly, Susanne gasped and tucked Annabel behind the sheets.
 She was almost panicking, her eyes were looking out in terror for Elijah’s arrival.

 “Never talk about it if the watchers are near!”

 “But why?
 It’s only a house, and there’s a fence – why can’t you just get over it and-“

 The girls jumped and whirled.
 Elijah stood right before them with his whip moaning and cracking between his fingers, and with an arched eyebrow.
 His deep black eyes seemed to freeze Annabel’s blood.
 He looked at Susanne, waiting.

 “I was telling her that you can’t expect a good supper if you don’t work hard,” said the young girl in the easiest way she could.
 Annabel felt the tense in her voice, but even if Elijah noticed it too, he didn’t show it.

 “She’s right,” He looked down at Annabel and tightened the whip.
 “Finish your job, kid.”

 Then he turned slowly, but it seemed to Annabel that he’ll never leave.
 When he disappeared in the yard again, she exhaled freely, feeling the danger going away.
 Susanne said nothing and took the next sheet to hang it; her face was ghastly pale and hands were trembling.
 That’s their everyday life, Annabel thought and felt her heart fall down again.